Dpbigmac90/Resilia-Self-Assesment/CommunityFoundationAPI/README.txt

 * express v4.17.3
 * body-parser v1.20.0
 * nodemon v2.0.15
+* cors: v2.8.5

 To install the above extensions you can run the following command in command line after installing the latest Node.JS (https://nodejs.org/en/download/)

-npm install -g mongoose express body-parser nodemon
+npm install -g mongoose express body-parser nodemon cors

 The server can be started using the following command in command prompt from the project directory: nodemon start